fable-compiler/fable-compiler.github.io/docsrc/2-steps/your-first-fable-project.md

 **JS dependencies** are listed in the `package.json` file.
 You can run `npm install`, which will download the needed packages to the `node_modules` folder and create a lock file.

 **.NET dependencies** are listed in the `src/App.fsproj` file.
-You can install them by running `dotnet restore`, but this is already automatically done by Fable.
+You can install them by running `dotnet restore src`, but this is already automatically done by Fable.

 :::info
 Lock files (like `package-lock.json` if you're using npm) should be committed to ensure reproducible builds whenever anybody clones your repo.
+For .NET dependencies you can create a lock file by using [Paket](https://fsprojects.github.io/Paket/).
 :::

 </li>